w3c/wai-website/pages/about/groups/task-forces/practices.md

 Being a participant involves commitment to support the work of the task force in the following ways:

 * Engage actively in the work using the task force’s communication channels.
-* Keep up with weekly tasks and the progress of the work — for example, via the minutes of past meetings, mailing list discussions, and GitHub issue comments.
+* Keep up with weekly tasks and the progress of the work &mdash; for example, via the minutes of past meetings, mailing list discussions, and GitHub issue comments.
 * Give your input promptly, when it’s needed.

 To become a participant in the APG Task Force, you must first be a member of the ARIA Working Group.
 See [Instructions for joining the Accessible Rich Internet Applications Working Group](https://www.w3.org/groups/wg/aria/instructions/).